• >

 Can I insure my second home?

-Yes, you should insure your second home, but you may need a specialist second home insurance policy, especially if it is unoccupied for longer than 30 or 60 days at a time.
+You may want to consider insuring your second home, but you may need a specialist second home insurance policy, especially if it is unoccupied for longer than 30 or 60 days at a time.
 Here is how to find cover for your second home.

 How can I cut the cost of my home insurance?